mhelmich/carbon-copy/README.md

 * monitoring and logging
 * management endpoints (creating tables, indexes, etc.)
 * develop routing manager inside the cluster to forward queries to nodes with resident data ([this article](http://highscalability.com/blog/2012/8/20/the-performance-of-distributed-data-structures-running-on-a.html) illustrates the idea)
+  * forward queries to data
+  * develop distributed flavors of tables and indexes
+    * tables can be sorted lists of GUIDs
+    * indexes need more thinking :)

 ## Architecture

-* short intro how galaxy works
+* short intro how [galaxy](https://github.com/puniverse/galaxy) works
 * probably link the high scalability article
 * explain the fanciness on top of galaxy (aka complex data structures)